Environmental sceptics

 Media tends to focus on the young climate leaders we are seeing today, but there are many older activists making significant contributions.
 The movement includes a diverse age range.
 Older seasoned activists draw inspiration from earlier movements (such as civil rights and anti-war protests) and collaborate with younger leaders.
 As a result, a mixture of tactics such as including civil disobedience, education, policy advocacy, and community organising are used.
 Disruptive actions grab headlines, the broader climate movement encompasses a wide spectrum of tactics.
 Environmental activists work together, combining their efforts to create a collective impact.
 Large-scale rallies, like those on Earth Day, bring people together under a broad banner.
 However, recent disruptive actions by campaign groups (e.g., throwing soup at art or disrupting sports events) have stirred strong opinions.
 Some extreme groups are moving away from disruptive tactics, prioritising attendance over arrest and relationships over roadblocks.
 While 66% of people in the UK support non-violent direct action to protect nature, not everyone supports deliberately disruptive or provocative protests.
 Protests and activism can motivate rapid, disruptive, and transformative changes recommended by the Intergovernmental Panel on Climate Change (IPCC).
 However, the benefit of reaching a large audience while potentially alienating them is debatable.
 People may not act even if they support a cause due to perceived irrelevance and lack of social norm support.
 They may doubt its effectiveness and may stand back if they are to blight their copy book by breaking the law.

 Being an environmental activist plays a crucial role in raising awareness and pushing for change.
-However, attention grabbing protests making the news, is brief and a balance between impact and public support stays a significant ongoing challenge.
+However, attention-grabbing protests making the news, is brief and a balance between impact and public support stays a significant ongoing challenge.
 Feelings about environmental activists range from admiration and hope to scepticism and criticism.
 Regardless, their advocacy is still essential for addressing the climate crisis.

 Environmental Stewards

 If you are an individual who views themselves as caretakers of the planet, responsible for conserving and safeguarding the environment, then you are an environmental steward.
 You may emphasise the responsible use and protection of the Earth’s resources through sustainable practices and the circular economy.
 Many people appreciate and respect these stewards for their commitment to preserving the planet.
 They recognise the importance of their role in keeping ecological balance and sustainability.
-As an environmental steward you may often inspire others through their actions, whether it is planting trees, cleaning up beaches, or advocating for conservation efforts.
+As an environmental steward, you may often inspire others through their actions, whether it is planting trees, cleaning up beaches, or advocating for conservation efforts.

 Some individuals may criticise environmental stewards, perceiving their efforts as insufficient or misguided.
 They might question the impact of small-scale actions in the face of global environmental challenges.
 Sceptics may argue that individual efforts alone cannot solve complex issues like climate change.
 They might advocate for systemic changes and policy reforms instead.
-Others find hope and empowerment in the work of environmental stewards at the local and global level.
+Others find hope and empowerment in the work of environmental stewards at the local and global levels.
 They believe that collective small steps can lead to meaningful change over time.
 This leads to people seeing the role of humans as partners with the environment, and not fighting or controlling it.

 In General